-But a critical examination of what Wikipedia says a Republic is, and in relation to how most African countries are run, it’s not lost on anyone, more so, many observant Africans, that what is supposed to be “public matter” is, indeed, the private concern or property of the rulers.
+But taking a critical examination of what Wikipedia says a Republic is, and in relation to how most African countries are run, it’s not lost on anyone, more so, many observant Africans, that what is supposed to be “public matter” is, indeed, the private concern or property of the rulers of African countries.

-That in many African polities, the supposedly “public matter”, that is, the country, its people and affairs of concern, is treated as a private property by/of the few anointed individuals and their enablers and handlers – the people around them, with and through whom they effect commands and run national affairs.
+That in many African polities, the supposedly “public matter“, that is, the country, its people and affairs of concern, is treated as a private property by/of the few anointed individuals and their enablers and handlers – the people around them, with and through whom they effect commands and run national affairs.
 They run national affairs as private affairs, using national resources which, in theory, are supposed to be collective national wealth, benefiting all citizens.

-How they come to power – into positions of power – may indeed, have all the hallmarks of a Republic – fulfill the definitions of a Republic – according to Wikipedia definition.
-But these are mere gimmicks, usually well orchestrated national robbery into power -positions of power.
+How they come to power, that is, into positions of power – may indeed, have all the hallmarks of a Republic – fulfill the definitions of a Republic, according to Wikipedia definition.
+But these are mere gimmicks, usually well orchestrated national robbery into power – positions of power.

-Most heads of the many African Republics are unaccountable individuals, only accountable to themselves but to whom everyone else is made to be accountable.
+Most heads of the many African Republics are unaccountable individuals, only accountable to themselves, but to whom everyone else is made to and must be accountable.

 All these are hallmarks of a true, in fact, absolute Monarchy.
 Most of these individuals are and behave like absolute Monarchs.